Attique033/avrioc-tic-tac-toe-web/README.md

 ### Running the Application

+1. Update the `apiUrl` in `src/config.ts` to point to your backend server.

-1. Start the development server:
+2. Start the development server:

 ```bash
 yarn dev